Homeowners Insurance

 Key Takeaways

-• Bundling your homeowners and auto policies with the same carrier typically saves 15–25%, and the discount stacks with other savings.
+• Bundling homeowners and auto policies with the same carrier typically saves 15–25%, and that discount stacks with other savings.

-• Home improvements like impact-resistant roofing, security systems, and updated electrical can unlock substantial insurer discounts.
+• Home improvements like impact-resistant roofing, security systems, and updated electrical can earn substantial insurer discounts.

-• Shopping your coverage every 2–3 years is essential — loyalty doesn’t automatically earn you the best rate.
+• Shopping your coverage every 2–3 years is essential.
+Carrier loyalty doesn’t automatically earn you the best rate.

 Why You’re Probably Overpaying

-The average homeowners premium has been climbing aggressively over the past few years, driven by inflation in construction costs, extreme weather losses, and rising reinsurance prices.
-But even in a market where rates are going up across the board, there’s a massive spread between what the most expensive carrier charges and what the cheapest one charges for the same home.
-We’re talking 40–60% differences in many states.
+The average U.S. homeowners premium rose 3 percent from 2019 to 2024 after adjusting for inflation, according to the U.S. Government Accountability Office (GAO).
+That national average masks a far more painful reality in certain regions: in parts of southern coastal states at high risk of wind damage, premiums climbed 25 percent or more over the same period.
+Construction cost inflation, extreme weather losses, and rising reinsurance prices all contributed.
+But even in a market where rates are going up across the board, there’s a massive spread between what the most expensive carrier charges and what the cheapest one charges for the same home, 40–60% differences in many states.

-That means the single biggest factor in what you pay isn’t your home’s risk profile — it’s whether you’ve actually compared options recently.
-And beyond switching carriers, there are at least a half-dozen practical strategies that can shave hundreds off your annual bill without reducing your protection.
-Let me walk you through the ones that actually move the needle.
+That means the single biggest factor in what you pay isn’t your home’s risk profile.
+It’s whether you’ve actually compared options recently.
+Beyond switching carriers, there are at least a half-dozen practical strategies that can shave hundreds off your annual bill without reducing your protection.
+Here’s what actually moves the needle.

 Calculating potential savings on homeowners insurance premiums with policy documents